Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 For French audiences:Mon parcours dans le monde des Bijoux Russes (My journey into the world of Russian Jewelry)Suivi de / Followed by ”Antiques Roadshow” Amener vos bijoux ou objets russes pour faire vérifier leur authenticité.
 Bring your Russian jewelry or objects to verify their authenticity.

-Book Tour for Beyond Fabergé: Imperial Russian Jewelry (dates to be announced)
+Beyond Fabergé: Imperial Russian Jewelry Book Tour

 Explore the fascinating world of Romanov era jewels and treasures with noted expert Marie Betteley.
 Current topics will relate to her new acquisitions.
 Let Marie shed light on glittering treasures from the land of the Tsars and on little known Russian master jewellers and silversmiths.
-This short talk will feature new information from Marie’s forthcoming book Beyond Fabergé: Imperial Russian Jewelry.
+This short talk will feature new information from Marie’s book Beyond Fabergé: Imperial Russian Jewelry.

 If you’re looking for a dynamic speaker who will connect with and leave a lasting impression on your audience, Marie Betteley is the ideal choice.